 Anyone hoping to share their faith with another must be able to communicate their beliefs.
 We can talk all day about our personal relationship with Jesus, but when the rubber meets the road, it comes down to “What do you believe in?”
 How can we help win someone to the faith without telling them who Jesus is and that he died to save them?
 Our core beliefs are the essence of the Gospel.

-Christ himself had a conversation with a man named Nicodemus and witnessed to him with the words quoted in John 3:16, among others.
+Christ himself had a conversation with a man named Nicodemus and witnessed to him with the words quoted in John 3:16-17, among others.
 Jesus told this Pharisee that he came to save the world.
 Christians today use these words of Christ more than any others to witness to people.
 I dare say there hasn’t been a professional football game played since the 1960s that hasn’t had some guy holding up a huge sign with that scripture.
 If those words were good for Jesus, they’re good enough for us.
-Nicodemus became a follower.
+Nicodemus became a follower, after all.

 Jesus talked about his relationship with his followers, but most of all, he said, “Believe in the Father; believe also in me.”
 Over and over again people Jesus encountered for healing were restored because of their faith.
 Their belief in who he is.
 Likewise, spiritual healing comes as a result of our belief.
 It means a lot to God and to his Son that we believe.

 Our belief is what allows us into the relationship we talk about with such fervor.